mstksg/inCode/copy/entries/monad-plus-3.md

 2.  `findSolutions n` is going to be the all successful plans after `n` moves.
 3. Let `p` be a plan after `n` moves have been added to it.
 Note that `makeNMoves` is itself a journey --- a sub-journey.
+So `p` is a single plan that has *already gone through* the `makeNMoves` journey.
+We are continuing that journey.
 4. End the journey unless `p` is a solution (all characters are on the east side)
 5. Succeed with `p` if the journey has not yet ended.